Onelinerhub/onelinerhub/python-matplotlib/how-to-change-chart-font-size-of-axis-ticks.md

-# How to change chart font size of axis ticks
+# How to change font size of axis ticks

 ```python
 import matplotlib as mpl